howerj/embed/readme.md

 Available at <https://github.com/howerj/embed>

 This project was derived from a simulator for a Forth CPU available from here:
 <https://github.com/howerj/forth-cpu>.
 The simulator and compiler have been
 modified so they can be used as a C like Forth for the PC.

 The project is a word in progress, but most of the system is in place.
-It is currently being code golfed so the Forth program running on the machine is as small as possible.
+It is currently being code golfed so the Forth program running on the machine is as small as possible, Forth is Sudoku for programmers after all.

 ## The Virtual Machine